How much trauma insurance do I need?

 Before you purchase a policy, there are a few key things to consider:

-1. How much cover can you afford?
+1. How much cover can I afford?

 The first question to ask yourself is how much you can afford, or are willing to pay, in premiums.
-Any sum insured will naturally need to work within this amount, and it can act as a solid price ceiling for you to work within.
+Any sum insured will naturally need to work within this amount, and it can act as a solid price ceiling for you to work with.